-Alexa Dellanos Flaunts Thick Booty And Curvaceous Bust In Teensy Strapless Dress: ‘Here For A Good Time’
+Alexa Dellanos Flaunts Thick Booty And Curvaceous Bust In Teensy Strapless Dress: 'Here For A Good Time'

 Alexa Dellanos thrilled her 2.6 million Instagram followers on Tuesday afternoon with a sultry snap in which she showcased her incredible assets for the camera.
-It appeared that the voluptuous model was dolled-up for a night out, and she looked incredible while wearing a barely-there minidress that left little to the imagination.
+It appeared that the voluptuous model was dolled-up for a night out, and she looked incredible wearing a barely there mini dress which left little to the imagination.

-Alexa posed with her backside facing toward the camera, and turned to look over one petite shoulder, giving the camera a wide-eyed, seductive gaze.
+Alexa posed with her backside to the camera and turned to look over one shoulder, wearing a wide-eyed, seductive gaze.
 Her dress was a brilliant purple color and featured a ruched seam up the center, accentuating the enticing swell of her derriere.
 Her breasts nearly spilled out of the remarkably low-cut front of the garment.

 "We never want you to leave," assured David Einhorn, investor and co-partner of the restaurant Alexa visited, in response to her caption.